Vainglory07-zz/chamelion/_marathon.md

 -----------------
 * silverlinings playbook
 * midnight meat train
-* the grey
 * the law abiding citizen
 * saw 1-7
 * the prototype
 * straight outta compton
 * the revenant
-* in the heart of the sea
 * black hawk down
 * the crossing
 * lost battalion
 * the pacific
-* band of brothers 1-10
 * baahubali
 * three idiots
 * PK